kumahq/kuma-website/docs/docs/1.0.6/overview/why-kuma.md

 **Sidecar Proxy**: It's called _sidecar_ proxy because the proxy it's another process running alongside our service process on the same underlying host.
 There is going to be one instance of a sidecar proxy for each running instance of our services, and because all the incoming and outgoing requests - and their data - always go through the sidecar proxy, it is also called a data-plane (DP) since it sits on the data path.
 :::

 Since we are going to be having many instances for our services, we are also going to be having an equal number of sidecar proxies: that's a lot of proxies!
 Therefore the sidecar proxy model **requires** a control plane that allows a team to configure the behavior of the proxies dynamically without having to manually configure them.
-The data planes will initiate a connection with the control plane in order to receive new configuration, while the control plane will - at runtime - provide them with the most updated configuration.
+The proxies initiate connections with the control plane to receive new configurations, while at runtime the control provides them with the most updated configuration.

 Teams that adopt the sidecar proxy model will either build a control plane from scratch or use existing general-purpose control planes available on the market, such as Kuma.
 [Compare Kuma with other CPs](../kuma-vs-xyz).